Admission

 I thought Montessori was just for preschool.
 How can I learn more?

 Dr. Montessori extended her approach to children of all ages, even up to the secondary (high school) level.
-The benefits of Montessori—the emphasis on independent learning, the warm, supportive community—continue to be important at each stage of development as children grow into lifelong learners and responsible citizens.
+The benefits of Montessori—the emphasis on independent learning, leadership, and the warm, supportive community—are critical at each stage of development as children grow into lifelong learners and responsible citizens.
+MSD’s innovative Elementary and Middle School programs are truly unique.
 Check out Montessori FAQs here or reach out to learn more.

 LEARN MORE